elastic/cel-examples/FAQS/how_to.md

 for the beats version you are using will have the version of mito that filebeat was built with. https://github.com/elastic/beats/blob/main/go.mod

-Documentation for the mito extension of CEL can be found here https://www.elastic.co/docs/reference/beats/filebeat/filebeat-input-CEL .
+Documentation for the mito CEL extensions available in Filebeat can be found here https://www.elastic.co/docs/reference/beats/filebeat/filebeat-input-CEL .
 Documentation for google CEL can be found here https://github.com/google/CEL-spec/blob/master/doc/langdef.md